Language Guide

 Example:

-Sean has diabetes and was able to self-treat his most recent hypoglycemia episode.
+Sean has diabetes and was able to self-treat his most recent instance of hypoglycemia.

 Rather than: